Trump Nominee Neomi Rao Wrote Articles Blaming Women For Sexual Assault

 Neomi Rao — Trump's nominee for an influential seat on the D.C.
-Circuit Court and a potential candidate for the U.S. Supreme Court — has a history of writing articles that blame sexual assault survivors for being attacked, disparage people of color and those who are LGBTQ+, and doubt the existence of climate change.
+Circuit Court and a potential candidate for the US Supreme Court — has a history of writing articles that blame sexual assault survivors for being attacked, disparage people of colour and those who are LGBTQ+, and doubt the existence of climate change.

 Advertisement